plewis/plewis.github.io/phylogenetics/papers2026.md

 :heavy_check_mark: Studier, J. A., and K. J. Keppler.
 1988.
 [A note on the neighbor-joining algorithm of Saitou and Nei.](https://doi.org/10.1093/oxfordjournals.molbev.a040527) Molecular Biology and Evolution 5:729-731.
 (Neighbor joining speedup)

-Suchard, M. A., R. E. Weiss, and J. S. Sinsheimer.
+:heavy_check_mark: Suchard, M. A., R. E. Weiss, and J. S. Sinsheimer.
 2001.
-Bayesian selection of continuous-time Markov chain evolutionary models.
-Molecular Biology and Evolution 18:1001-1013.
+[Bayesian selection of continuous-time Markov chain evolutionary models.](https://doi.org/10.1093/oxfordjournals.molbev.a003872) Molecular Biology and Evolution 18:1001-1013.
+(Early use of hierarchical models in phylogenetics.)

 Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.